ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/office-365-air.md

 In Office 365, automated investigations typically result in one or more recommended actions.
 However, no actions are taken until they are approved by your security operations team.

-1. On the investigation details view, select the **Actions** tab.
+1. With details of an investigation open, select the **Actions** tab.
 Any actions that are pending approval are listed here.

 2. Select an item in the list.